Grades and their point values are as follows:

 Certificates are awarded on the May, September, or December conferral date following completion of all coursework required for the certificate, unless they are part of a degree program.
 Students should complete the Intent to Complete Certificate Form found on MyMount under the Student Forms tab one month prior to completion.

 Degrees are awarded in May, September, and December.
+May conferral is awarded to students completing all degree requirements by May 31st.
+September conferral is awarded to students completing all degree requirements by August 31st.
+December conferral is awarded to students completing all degree requirements by December 31st.
 There is a commencement ceremony in May at the main campus in Emmitsburg, Maryland.

 An Intent to Graduate form is available on MyMount under the Student Forms tab and must be completed by February 1 of the graduation year for those expecting to graduate in May.
 If you expect to graduate in September, please complete the Intent to Graduate form by August 15 of the graduation year.
 If you expect to graduate in December, please complete the Intent to Graduate form by October 1 of the graduation year.